Valpip123EMY/Foundational-Replications/README.md

 notebook with outputs.
 Everything runs at small scale (MNIST/CIFAR subsets), and each notebook was checked to actually reproduce its paper's main result.

-Both full & partial replications.
+Both full & partial replications -- architectures & methods remain faithful.
 Periodically adding to this.

 ## Papers